maailma/kansa/API.md

     [`GET /api/kansa/purchase/data`](#get-apikansapurchasedata)
   - `comments`, `invoice`: Optional strings

-Using the `token` received from Stripe, make a charge on the card and adds entries to the `Payments` table for each item.
+Using the `source` received from Stripe, make a charge on the card or account and adds entries to the `Payments` table for each item.
 Sends an info email to each item's beneficiary.

 #### Request
 ```
 {
+  email: '...',
-  token: { id: '...', email: '...' },
+  source: { id: '...' },
   items: [
     {
       amount: 200000,